Presidency of Gerald Ford: Vice presidency

 Ford's accession to the presidency left the office of vice president vacant.
 On August 20, 1974, Ford nominated Nelson Rockefeller, the leader of the party's liberal wing, for the vice presidency.
 Rockefeller and former Representative George H. W. Bush from Texas were the two finalists for vice presidential nomination, and Ford chose Rockefeller in part due to a Newsweek report that revealed that Bush had accepted money from a Nixon slush fund during his 1970 Senate campaign.
 Rockefeller underwent extended hearings before Congress, which caused embarrassment when it was revealed he made large gifts to senior aides, including Kissinger.
 Although conservative Republicans were not pleased that Rockefeller was picked, most of them voted for his confirmation, and his nomination passed both the House and Senate.
 He was sworn in as the nation's 41st vice president on December 19, 1974.
 Prior to Rockefeller's confirmation, Speaker of the House Carl Albert was next in line to the presidency.
 Ford promised to give Rockefeller a major role in shaping the domestic policy of the administration, but Rockefeller was quickly sidelined by Rumsfeld and other administration officials.

-Executive Privilege
+Executive privilege

-In the wake of Nixon's heavy use of executive privilege to block investigations of his actions, Ford was scrupulous in minimizing its usage.
-However, that complicated his efforts to keep congressional investigations under control.
-Political scientist Mark J. Rozell concludes that Ford's:
+In the wake of Nixon's heavy use of executive privilege to block investigations of his actions, Ford was scrupulous in minimizing its usage, aware of the mistrust that the Watergate scandal had fostered between the Presidency and other branches of government.
+Going so far as to avoid the use of the term 'executive privilege' and deliberately refusing to issue any formal policy on the use of it, Ford pursued a policy of openness, allowing Congress unprecedented access to the activities of both the FBI and CIA.

-failure to enunciate a formal executive privilege policy made it more difficult to explain his position to Congress.
-He concludes that Ford's actions were prudent; they likely salvaged executive privilege from the graveyard of eroded presidential entitlements because of his recognition that the Congress was likely to challenge any presidential use of that unpopular perquisite.
+However, the lack of clarity on what exactly the executive could do weakened Ford's position, complicating his efforts to keep congressional investigations under control.
+Political scientist Mark J. Rozell concludes that while Ford's failure to enunciate a formal executive privilege policy made it more difficult to explain his position to Congress, his actions were prudent; his recognition that Congress would likely challenge any use of it likely prevented the erosion of executive privilege as a presidential power.